Zee Punjabi

 Zee Punjabi also known as Z Punjabi is an Indian general entertainment pay television channel and satellite television channel from Punjab, India.
 This channel is a part of Zee Entertainment Enterprises.
 It is of Punjabi language.
-It is the first-ever General Entertainment Channel (GEC) of Punjab has opened with record-breaking numbers.

 History

 The channel was originally started in 1999 as Alpha TV Punjabi, but was later shut down.
 After many years of closure, this TV channel was re-launched on 13 January 2020 with new programs.